 It is their mission to honor the past and protect the future of Lakota.

 CURRENT BOARD MEMBERS

 Wil Meya is the Chairman of Lakota Language Consortium.
 He is a national advocate for endangered languages and draws on more than 20 years of experience in higher education, linguistics, and nonprofit management.
 Under Meya's leadership, the Consortium has become the chief promoter of action to protect Lakota language and preserve Lakota culture.

 Kevin Locke is Hunkpapa Lakota- Annishnabe and a Standing Rock Sioux tribal member.
 A visionary Hoop Dancer who also plays the indigenous Northern Plains flute, Locke is a traditional storyteller, recording artist and educator who serves as the board's cultural ambassador.

-Jan Ullrich, Ph.D., is one of the world’s leading applied linguists and the foremost authority on the Lakota language.
+Jan Ullrich, Ph.D., brings over 30 years of experience in language documentation, language analysis, curriculum development and teacher-training to his leadership of LLC's Lakota language revitalization work.
 Ullrich brings these skills and specializations in curriculum development and teacher-training to his leadership of LLC's Lakota language revitalization work.

 Ben Black Bear

 Ben Black Bear is the Vice Chairman of the LLC Board.
 He is the former Executive Director of the Rosebud Sioux Tribe’s Tribal Land Enterprise and Tribal Vice President.
 As a fluent native speaker of Lakota and the former chair of the Lakota language department at Siŋté Glešká College, Black Bear has been involved with various aspects of the Lakota language for four decades.